ufs-community/ufs-srweather-app/docs/UsersGuide/source/WE2Etests.rst

 Supported Tests
 ===================

 The full list of WE2E tests is extensive; it is not recommended to run all the tests, as some are computationally expensive.
 A subset of the full WE2E test suite is supported for the latest release of the SRW Application.
-Supported test cases can be viewed in :doc:`this table <Tests>`.
+Supported test cases can be viewed in :doc:`this table <tables/Tests>`.

 Running the WE2E Tests
 ================================